khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 ## Formatting help content

-If the most relevant information can be summarized succinctly, put the summary directly in the UI instead of using a Help link.
+If the most relevant information can be summarized succinctly, put the summary directly in the UI instead of using a help link.
 However, you can use a help link to provide supplemental information.

 Help links open in a new tab.
 Doing so makes the result of clicking the links predictable and prevents users from needing to immediately navigate away from their task.

 Try phrasing the link as the question that will be answered by the linked content.